 Documentation / Annotation

 One of the most important concepts for me, and why I like these “workflow” data transformation tools, is documentation.
 I don’t want to maintain every workflow I build for my clients.
 It will get expensive for them and monotonous for me.
 Also, I want to build them efficient and effective solutions.
 This requires a level of documentation and annotation that allows any user to pickup an existing workflow and understand whats going on (and why) quickly.
 Alteryx implements this in the tool, allowing you to annotate every tool.
-It’s fairly fragile and doesn’t transfer to portable documentation.
+It’s great for the designer, but the annotations don’t easily transfer to portable documentation.
 Nor does it create documentation in a standard format / template.
 EasyMorph has the annotate function built into every transformation, allowing you to describe your transformation in a free text field.
 When ready, you can easily run “Generate Documentation” for your project, which will generate an HTML document in a standard format.

 Here is an example of the inline documentation: